DhavalSharma19/ISSU_Tool_Automation/README.md

 We now execute the command "show module" to display module status and information and command "show version" to display the configuration of the system hardware, the software version, the names and sources of configuration files, and the boot images. <br>

+### Copying Image :- <br>

+Now we check if file already exists in the box or not.
+If it already exits then we skip the copy image section as it is already present in the box. <br>

 ### Copy Through Kstack :- <br>

 <pre>